-This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; applications; anti-derivatives.
+This course includes the following topics: limits; continuity; the definition of the derivative; differentiation; and applications.
 Prerequisite: ACT Math score of 26 or pass MAT 1323 with a "C" or better grade.
 (3 semester hours credit)

 MAT 1623 CALCULUS II